-'''

-In IPS mode, the default is drop-packet/drop-flow.
-To fallback to old

-behavior (setting each of them individually, or ignoring all), set this

-to ignore.

-All values available for exception policies can be used, and there is one

-extra option: auto - which means drop-packet/drop-flow in IPS mode and

-ignore in IDS mode).

-Exception policy values are: drop-packet, drop-flow, reject, bypass,

-pass-packet, pass-flow, ignore (disable).

-exception-policy: auto

-'''
+''' Define a common behavior for all exception policies.
+In IPS mode, the default is drop-flow.
+For cases when that's not possible, the engine will fall to drop-packet.
+To fallback to old behavior (setting each of them individually, or ignoring all), set this to ignore.
+All values available for exception policies can be used, and there is one extra option: auto - which means drop-flow or drop-packet (as explained above) in IPS mode, and ignore in IDS mode.
+Exception policy values are: drop-packet, drop-flow, reject, bypass, pass-packet, pass-flow, ignore (disable). exception-policy: auto '''